talkable/talkable-docs/source/email_marketing_and_automation.rst

 .. include:: /partials/common.rst

 .. meta::
-  :description: With these tools, Talkable synchronizes all people who opt-in for Talkable marketing communication during signup.
-This way you will keep all your emails in one place in an automated way.
+  :description: With these tools, Talkable synchronizes everyone who opts in for Talkable marketing communications during signup, allowing you to manage all your emails in one place automatically.

 Email Marketing & Automation
 ############################